Iepoev/Thesis/paper/source/07_medische_context.md

 # Medical Background

 ## Anatomy of the heart
 The heart is the organ responsible for pumping blood into the arteries and veins of the human body.
 It is located within the thorax (chest) in between the lungs, oriented slightly towards the lefthand side in its so called mediastinum.
+The shape is slightly triangular, pointing towards the feet.
+The superior portion is called the base, and the inferior portion is called the apex.

 The pumping action is provided by the 4 chambers; left and right side each have an *atrium* and a *ventricle*.
 The atria act as a receiving chamber which contracts to push blood to the ventricles, which will in act as the primary pumping mechanism and propel it to either the lungs or the rest of the body.
 The atria receive blood on a nearly continuous basis, preventing flow from stopping while the ventricles are contracting.

 Both sides of the heart have their distinct function.
 The righthand side delivers deoxygenated blood into the pulmonary trunk, which leads toward the capillaries in the lungs, where gas exchange occurs: Carbon dioxide exits the blood and oxygen enters.
 Highly oxygenated blood returning from these capillaries passes through a series of vessels that join together to conduct blood into the left atrium, which pumps the blood into the left ventricle, which in turn pumps oxygenated blood into the aorta and on to the many branches of the systemic circuit.
 Eventually, these vessels will lead to the various capillaries, where exchange with the cells of the muscles occurs.
 Oxygen and nutrients exit the capillaries to be used by the cells in their metabolic processes, and carbon dioxide and waste products (such as potassium, lactic acid and ADP) will enter the blood.